BITFORCE-IT/WildFlyApp/README.md

     The Dockerfile himself.

 ## Description
-What is happens here?
+What happens here?
 It's very simple.
-This container does two things.
+This image does two things.

-1. It builds a Docker container based on jboss/wildfly.
+1. It builds a Docker image based on jboss/wildfly.
 In the build process the application server is started one time and the CLI is used to configure the application server.
 Doing this it places placeholders in configuration file which are later replaced by environment variables during start up.

-2. On start, the container uses his own entry point script, which checks environment and replaces environment variables with placeholders in configuration files and then starts the application server.
+2. On start, the image uses his own entry point script, which checks environment and replaces environment variables with placeholders in configuration files and then starts the application server.

-The result is, that you have a container which you can easily setup during build phase by simple editing the commands.cli file and fine-tune to actual environment on start.
+The result is, that you have a image which you can easily setup during build phase by simple editing of commands.cli file and fine-tune to actual environment during start.

 ### Configure Wildfly during build phase